The online Comment window has expired

 • 10213762004625609

-Kenneth Tang almost 4 years ago
+Kenneth Tang about 4 years ago

 The Ellis Act has become a major loophole that allows evicton of tenants during the pandemic, this also mean units that are currently under rent control.
 I strongly support Councilmembers' joint resolution on issue a moratorium on Ellis act evictions to prevent further unstabilizing of our community